IndustrialArduino/OTA-on-ESP/OTA_on_ESP32_over_SIM7500/README.md

 ## Running the OTA Update

-  1.Once the code is deployed, the ESP32 will check the `version.txt` file periodically.
+  1. Once the code is deployed, the ESP32 will check the `version.txt` file periodically.
-  2.If a new version is available, the device will download the corresponding `.bin` file and perform the update.
+  2. If a new version is available, the device will download the corresponding `.bin` file and perform the update.
-  3.After the update, the ESP32 restarts with the new firmware.
+  3. After the update, the ESP32 restarts with the new firmware.

 ## Example Output